JoaoM07/TurnDaDial_Study2/index.md

 We are testing how VR can be used to study differences in wrist movement in healthy individuals with forearm soreness following exercise.

-## 2. Get in touch
+Taking part in the study requires attending two sessions, the first one remotely and the second one in presence.

+We will need to send you a couple of questionnaires for you to complete and return them to us during the first session.

-Contact us if you would like to take part in the study so we provide you the questionnaires required for the study and arrange when the first session.
+Before deciding whether you will want to take part in the study, please read the study information sheet and the informed consent form.

-## 3. Financial compensation available
+## 2. Financial compensation available

-We will financially compensate those participants who take part in both sessions with £20.
+By taking part in both sessions of the study, you will compensate you with £20.

+## 3. Get in touch!

+Contact us if you require more information or if you want to take part in the study and we can arrange the first session.